- Team Impact

 Your support is helping provide telehealth services to sponsored families.
 Doctors are meeting over the phone, then providing referrals to health care providers.

-With most community centers closed, thanks to you, we’re finding new methods to deliver value to sponsored children and youth, like digital learning sessions.
+With many community centers closed, thanks to you, we’re finding new methods to deliver value to sponsored children and youth, like digital learning sessions.

 Through videos, posters and text messages, you’re helping amplify how important handwashing is to preventing the spread of the coronavirus.